 The OHS provides the required resources to plan and carry out activities to fulfill this mission.
 To ensure effectiveness, relationships are developed and maintained with advocacy groups, citizens, community safety groups, complementary state and Federal agencies, and local and state police departments.
 The OHS conducts data analysis to monitor crash trends in the State and ensure state and Federal resources target the areas of greatest need.
-In FFY 2021 the OHS continues to lead in the implementation of the State SHSP, providing expertise related to driver behavioral issues, education, and enforcement-related countermeasures.
+In FFY 2022 the OHS continues to lead in the implementation of the State SHSP, providing expertise related to driver behavioral issues, education, and enforcement-related countermeasures.
 The OHS works closely within the RIDOT to ensure coordination between the HSP and the SHSP, ideally resulting in one comprehensive and strategic highway safety program for the State.

 Figure 1.1 illustrates the relationship between the SHSP and the engineering counterpart to the HSP, the HSIP.
-The current SHSP is for the five-year period between 2017 and 2022.
-This FFY 2022 HSP is intended to continue to align with the goals, strategies, and emphasis areas to be adopted by the 2017-2022 SHSP.
+The current SHSP is for the five-year period between 2017 and 2022 with the updated SHSP set to be adopted in summer 2022.
+The updated SHSP primarily maintains the prior Emphasis Areas with Traffic Incident Management being traded for workzones.
+This FFY 2023 HSP intends to continue to align with the goals, strategies, and emphasis areas to be adopted by the 2023-2028 SHSP.

 The OHS establishes and implements a comprehensive program to accomplish its goals effectively.
-The FFY 2022 HSP describes the process used to identify specific highway safety problem areas, including the development of countermeasures to correct those problems, and processes to monitor the performance of those countermeasures.
+The FFY 2023 HSP describes the process used to identify specific highway safety problem areas, including the development of countermeasures to correct those problems, and processes to monitor the performance of those countermeasures.
 The RIDOT OHS conducts transportation safety planning year-round.
 Emerging trends and safety needs are identified through data monitoring and outreach to key safety stakeholders.